Texas vs. Colgate: Odds, spread, over/under - NCAA Tournament First Round

 Texas vs. Colgate: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 2 seed Texas Longhorns (26-8) and the No. 15 seed Colgate Raiders (26-8) will meet on Thursday at 7:25 PM in the opening round of the NCAA Tournament.
-The contest airs on TBS.
+The No. 2 Texas Longhorns (26-8) and the No. 15 Colgate Raiders (26-8) battle on Thursday for a place in the second round of the NCAA Tournament.
+The first-round matchup starts at 7:50 PM.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Colgate matchup in this article.
+In this article, you will see the spread and odds across multiple sportsbooks for the Texas vs. Colgate matchup.

 Texas vs. Colgate Game Info